yugabyte/yugabyte-db/docs/content/latest/secure/security-checklist.md

 ## Enable encryption at rest

 [Encryption at rest](https://en.wikipedia.org/wiki/Data_at_rest#Encryption) ensures that data stored on disk is protected.
-You can configure YugabyteDB with a user generated symmetric key to perform cluster-wide encryption.
+You can configure YugabyteDB with a user-generated symmetric key to perform cluster-wide encryption.
+For more information, see [Encryption at rest](../encryption-at-rest).